o7raven/Cansat-PARADA/README.md

-# Website for the Snopel Cansat Team made in nodejs
+# Website for the Parada Cansat Team made in nodejs